Many sales teams struggle to hit quota during the holiday season — and this issue comes from a lot of different angles, including:

-It's a shorter quarter with weeks-long holidays for prospects.
+- It's a shorter quarter with weeks-long holidays for prospects.

-Prospects take additional PTO during the holidays, in addition to company-wide holidays.
+- Prospects take additional PTO during the holidays, in addition to company-wide holidays.

-Company-wide freezes — like code, website, purchasing, and budgeting freezes — tend to occur during the holidays.
+- Company-wide freezes — like code, website, purchasing, and budgeting freezes — tend to occur during the holidays.

-The last thing a company wants to do is break their systems during the biggest sale of the year.
+- The last thing a company wants to do is break their systems during the biggest sale of the year.

+Break the cycle of pressure to hit quota by playing into the holiday season.
 Here are some key tips and tricks you can leverage to make sure you and your reps thrive this holiday season.

 How to Help Your Team Hit Quotas During the Holiday Season

-Stage holiday competitions.
+1. Stage holiday competitions.

 It goes like this: if a rep sets a meeting, they get a raffle ticket.
 If they set two in one day, they get two tickets and can pick a gift-wrapped present from under a tree you put up in the office.

-At the end of the week, do a raffle and send two winners home with additional prizes.
-These gifts should be fun and low-cost, and they'll have everyone driving towards finding that next lead — as opposed to throwing in the towel due to the holidays.
+At the end of the week, we do a raffle and send two winners home with additional prizes.
+These gifts are fun and low-cost, ranging from Mini Zen desk gardens (my personal favorite) to Bluetooth speakers and phone holders.;

 Since many of us are working with remote teams this season, this competition can still be leveraged using virtual raffles, randomizing and numbering each gift, and delivering them to your team members' homes.

-This is guaranteed to get your reps fired up to hit quota while putting your team in the right frame of mind to spread positivity during the holidays.
+This is;guaranteed;to get your reps fired up to hit quota while putting your team in the right frame of mind to spread positivity during the holidays.
 Who doesn't want to take a prize home with them?

-Encourage reps to send holiday gifts to prospects.
+2. Encourage reps to send holiday gifts to prospects.

-For example, if your rep noticed your prospect has a half-full coffee mug on their desk all day long, consider sending a coffee mug that keeps drinks hot throughout the day.
+The more personalized and thoughtful the gift, the better.
+For example, if your rep notices a prospect always has a half-full cup of coffee on their desk, consider sending a coffee mug that keeps drinks hot throughout the day.

-Put deals, discounts, and limited-time offers (LTOs) in effect.
+3. Put deals, discounts, and limited-time offers (LTOs) in effect.

 The concepts of scarcity and FOMO can be applied to the extreme during the holidays — especially if your company is offering LTOs to prospects who sign up during this time.